tnear/linux/Callgrind.md

 Callgrind, a part of the Valgrind framework, is a profiling tool that records the call history, number of instructions executed, cache utilization, and branch prediction data of an executed program.

 Callgrind extends the functionality of Cachegrind by adding detailed call graphs, making it useful for understanding the flow of execution and identifying bottlenecks.
-Callgrind's output can be analyzed with tools like KCachegrind or QCachegrind, offering visual representations of the program's performance metrics and call relationships.
+Callgrind's output can be analyzed with tools like KCachegrind or QCachegrind to visualize a program's performance metrics.

 ## Example